We have two main strands to our work:

 - Your Faith, Your Finance

 Ethical Money Churches sought to engage churches and individuals around issues of faith and money through two pilot projects, firstly in the South West (2013-2018) and since 2016, in the West Midlands.
 Through Bible studies and workshops, we wanted to inspire Christians to make ethical choices with their finances.

 The Your Faith, Your Finance website was launched in 2013, in partnership with Quaker Peace and Social Witness.
 It helped individuals think through money, faith and ethics, and provided information, questions and practical suggestions for action.

 These projects and our collaboration with partners, regionally and nationally, have helped us explore how to get Christians talking and acting around faith and money.
 Bringing this learning together into Money Makes Change enables us to ensure our resources are relevant and inclusive, with the aim of reaching a wider audience and inspiring deeper engagement and more practical action.

 We will now have one place where individuals and congregations can access what they need to start these vital conversations and discover how their financial decisions can shape a fairer world.
-We will be launching resources for use throughout 2020.
-See Resources for those currently available for use by individuals and churches.
+Money Makes Change resources for individuals and churches can be found here.

 For more on how Money Makes Change came about, click here.